 Manny Grimaldi is from Louisville, Kentucky.
 He appeared online in Club Plum Literary Journal Vol 2 Issue 1, 2021.
 He appeared on Laverne’s Writing Workshop on RADIOLEX as a guest poet on two occasions, and works with Workhorse Writers generating feedback for submitting poets, and as managing editor for The Yearling.
 He loves to tell stories.

-Editor: Christopher McCurry
+Owner/Editor: Christopher McCurry

 Submit 3-5 poems in one attachment.
 Poems must be previously unpublished.
 Simultaneous submissions are OK as long as you notify us immediately if accepted elsewhere.

 Poems may be written in any form and style, rhyming or not, traditional or contemporary.

 - 30 lines or fewer, including titles, spaces, stanza breaks